Primary alveolar hypoventilation is a rare disorder in which a person does not take enough breaths per minute. The lungs and airways are normal.

 Persons with this disease are very sensitive to even small doses of sedatives or narcotics.
 These drugs can make their breathing problem much worse.

 The health care provider will perform a physical exam.
 Tests will be done to rule out other causes.
 For example, muscular dystrophy can make the rib muscles weak, and emphysema damages the lung tissue itself.
 A small stroke can affect the breathing center in the brain.

 Tests that may be done include:

 Medications that stimulate the respiratory system may be used but do not always work.
 Mechanical devices that assist breathing, particularly at night, may be helpful in some patients.
-Oxygen therapy may be helpful in a few patients, but may cause worse night symptoms in others.
+Oxygen therapy may help in a few patients, but may worsen night symptoms in others.

 Response to treatment varies.

-Call for an appointment with your health care provider if symptoms of this disorder develop.
+Call for an appointment with your doctor if symptoms of this disorder develop.
 Seek urgent medical care if bluish skin (cyanosis) occurs.

 There is no known prevention.
-Patients should avoid using sleeping medications or other medications that may cause drowsiness.
+Patients should avoid using sleep medicines or other drugs that can cause drowsiness.

 Malhotra A. Disorders of ventilatory control.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier;2011:chap 86.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 86.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.